A Survey on Code-Based Cryptography: Preliminaries

-In order to achieve an acceptable cheating probability, the protocols are often repeated several times and only if each instance was verified will the prover be accepted.
-This technique is known as \emph{compression technique} and was first introduced in \cite{ags}.
-It is also possible to reduce the overall communication cost using this technique.
-We will thus, explain this method in detail.
+In order to achieve an acceptable cheating probability, the protocols are often repeated several times (called \emph{rounds}) and only if each instance was verified will the prover be accepted.
+Thus, if the ZK protocol previously had cheating probability $\alpha$, after $N$ such rounds we have a cheating probability of $\alpha^N.$

+There exist several techniques in order to compress the communication cost within $N$ rounds, for example the \emph{compression technique}, first introduced in \cite{ags}.
+Let us explain this method in detail.

 Before the first round, the prover generates the commitments for all the $N$ rounds, that is $c_b^{i}$ for $i \in \{1, \ldots, N\}$ and $b \in \{0,1\}$.
 The prover then sends the hash value to the verifier.